-Stanley Cup 2021: Favorites, Dark Horses, and Their Odds to Win It All
+Stanley Cup 2022 Favorites and Their Odds to Win it All

 Check out the best NHL betting bonuses!

 NHL Championship Winner 2022 Odds

 Odds taken from FanDuel Sportsbook updated on June 21, 2022.
 Click on ‘Bet Now’ below to head to the sportsbook and place a bet.